Adversarial Examples Are Not Real Features: Cross-Paradigm Robustness of Robust Features

 \subsection{Robust Features are Not Robust both In-Paradigm and Cross-Paradigm}

 We summarize the results in Table \ref{tab:table 2}.
-Viewing from the in-paradigm results in Table \ref{tab:robustness-in-paradigm}, we can observe that in supervised learning, PGD attacks can over-estimate the robustness of models trained from robust datasets, \eg $0.179$ (PGD) \emph{v.s.}~$0.004$ (AutoAttack).
-When evaluated under AutoAttack, robust datasets generated from either $\ell_2$-robust or $\ell_\infty$-robust models show poor robustness, being hard to match the robustness of adversarially trained source models.
-In other words, in practice, we believe it difficult to attain good robustness with only robust features (extracted following \citet{ilyas2019adversarial}).
-Their original conclusion on the good robustness of robust datasets could be due to the unreliability of PGD-based robust evaluation (also shown in the AutoAttack paper \cite{croce2020reliable}).
-The severe over-estimation on robust datasets is potentially due to gradient obfuscation or masking \cite{athalye2018obfuscated} since these robust datasets are essentially generated with the PGD attack.
+Viewing from the in-paradigm results in Table \ref{tab:robustness-in-paradigm}, we can observe that in supervised learning, PGD attack often over-estimates the robustness of models trained from robust datasets, \eg $14.35$ (PGD, $\ell_\infty$ norm) \emph{v.s.}~$12.37$ (AutoAttack, $\ell_\infty$ norm).
+When evaluated under $\ell_\infty$ AutoAttack, robust datasets generated from either $\ell_2$-robust or $\ell_\infty$-robust models show limited robustness, making it hard to match the robustness of adversarially trained source models.
+In other words, in practice, we believe it to be difficult to attain good robustness with only robust features (extracted following \citet{ilyas2019adversarial}).
+To fully examine the robust features, we proceed by questioning whether SSL can harness the robustness from robust datasets.

-Extending the finding, we also evaluate the robustness of robust features on other self-supervised learning paradigms in Table \ref{tab:robustness-cross-paradigm}.
-Likewise, robust features also perform poorly and do not attain non-trivial robustness.
+Extending the finding, we evaluate the robustness of robust features on other self-supervised learning paradigms in Table \ref{tab:robustness-cross-paradigm}.
+Surprisingly, robust features perform poorly and do not attain non-trivial robustness.
 Interestingly, when training on generative models like MIM and DM, robust features obtain slightly better robustness compared to the discriminative ones (CL and SL), even on natural data.
-Overall, the cross-paradigm robustness (defined in Section \ref{Framework}) is still bottlenecked by the SL itself.
-Based on these results, we conclude that robust features still cannot achieve model robustness alone (in either in-paradigm or cross-paradigm sense), without model-level interventions like adversarial training.
+Based on these results, we conclude that robust features still cannot achieve universal model robustness alone (in either in-paradigm or cross-paradigm sense), without model-level interventions like adversarial training.
 It suggests that adversarial vulnerability may not come from the data alone, and a joint training strategy against both data-level and model-level vulnerabilities may be needed to attain real robustness.
+It worths noting that {\citet{tsilivis2022can}} claimed that the robust dataset of \citet{ilyas2019adversarial} is not robust even in the supervised domain when evaluated with the $\ell_\infty$ AutoAttack.
+However, it is notable that they do not apply any data augmentation during training on the datasets, which is inconsistent with standard setting.
+In Appendix \ref{Appendix D}, we investigate the role of data augmentation when training on robust datasets and find that different choices can lead to large differences.
+Further explorations are left for future work.